 The control panel/display allows you to adjust the training programmes, change modes and display your workout stats.
 The remote control also allows you to adjust the speed and switch between different modes.

 There are two main modes: automatic and manual.
 In the manual mode, you can adjust the speed to your liking and also use other features, like decline, braking and start/stop.
 In automatic mode, the speed is automatically adjusted using the machine’s intelligent algorithm.

-The folding function makes it easy to store this treadmill away in between uses.
+The folding function makes it easy to store this unit away in between uses.
 Quiet operation allows you to exercise without disturbing others.

 - Walk or run, with speeds up to 10 km/h

 - Remote control function and control panel adjustments

 - The remote control only works in manual mode

 You cannot use the remote in automatic mode, and you also can’t adjust the speed when you’re in this mode.
 But if you want a model that gives you lots of options when it comes to modes and speeds (in manual mode), the Kingsmith R1 is a good choice.